-Find out more Search developing core maths pedagogy online or contact your local Maths Hub: Further information here or click here to apply Benefits - Your students will gain raised awareness of the use of maths and statistics in everyday life - You will teach mathematical concepts and processes effectively through contextualised problem-solving - You will understand the philosophy of Core Maths - You will support your school/ college in developing clear ways of communicating and promoting its Core Maths offer
+Find out more Search developing core maths pedagogy online or contact your local Maths Hub: Further information here or click here to apply Typically 3 full-day sessions, 1 each term.
+Starting in November.
+Benefits - Your students will gain raised awareness of the use of maths and statistics in everyday life - You will teach mathematical concepts and processes effectively through contextualised problem-solving - You will understand the philosophy of Core Maths - You will support your school/ college in developing clear ways of communicating and promoting its Core Maths offer